VIC.GOV.AU | Policy and Advisory Library

 Phone: 03 7034 6768

-Any personAny adult engaged by the school or school council (including for example principal class officers, teachers, contractors, volunteers, or school council employees)Principal or acting principal
+Any personAny adult engaged by the school, school council or early learning centre (including principal class officers, teachers, educators, contractors, volunteers, or school

 Any personAny person not covered in the above categories